lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Writing a **custom reader** allows to integrate a new source format to Pelican.
-For example, you could be very fond of the [AsciiDoc](http://asciidoc.org/) syntax and develop a reader plugin so that you can write you posts in AsciiDoc.
+For example, you could be very fond of the [AsciiDoc](http://asciidoc.org/) syntax and develop a reader plugin so that you can write your posts in AsciiDoc.
 This is the perfect use case and such module actually [already exist](https://github.com/getpelican/pelican-plugins/tree/master/asciidoc_reader).
 Of course, the parsing can be delegated to a module.
 You are writing Python after all!